mike130201/Pick_and_Place/README.md

 ### Simulation
 Once all the previous steps are done the implementation can be done.

-For initialized the Open is command is necessary to give torque to the motors
+For initialized the Open is command is necessary to give torque to the motors by the following comand:
 ```ROS
 $ roslaunch open_manipulator_controller open_manipulator_controller.launch usb_port:=/dev/ttyACM0 baud_rate:=1000000
 ```